Improve our schools - with Zero-Tax-Rate-Change

 Addressing Our Needs, Protecting What Matters Most

-On Tuesday, April 4, voters in the eleven School District U-46 communities will have a chance to improve our schools - with a zero-tax-rate-change.
-The bond proposal was approved by the U-46 Board of Education this winter, and if approved by voters, it will:
+On Tuesday, April 4, voters in the eleven School District U-46 communities approved a zero-tax-rate-change bond proposal.
+The bond proposal will:

 Address our Needs and Benefit Kids & Families

 - Implement a true 6th through 8th grade middle school model districtwide.

 - Ensure all U-46 schools have up-to-date safety and security features, including secure entryways, lockable doors in every classroom, and are ADA accessible.

 - Improve equitable access to programs at more schools districtwide.

 - The improvements we make now will benefit many generations of students and families who live, and who will live, in the U-46 district.